 Rugelach is a Jewish pastry often associated with Hanukkah.
 My non-Jewish family enjoys it any time of year, but especially at Christmas time.

-Raspberry White Chocolate Rugelach Bites are perfect addition to any holiday party.
-I’ve taken them to two parties already this year, and they were a big hit each time.
+Raspberry White Chocolate Rugelach Bites are a perfect addition to any holiday party.
+Whenever I take them to parties, they’re a big hit.
+I hope you’ll give this easy to make version a try.

 - 4 ounces cold cream cheese